 Samsung uses benefit segmentation to personalize ads for different target audiences.
 In the cell phone industry, age is a major determining factor of customer needs.
 As customers get older, what they need from their cell phone changes.
 It goes from fun features like cameras and apps to more practical benefits like battery life and security.

-We can see this play out in the two advertisements below.
+We can see this play out in the two advertisements pictured.
 The first one is aimed at a youthful audience and inspires them to "Do bigger things."
 The phone comes with two cameras and lets the user draw on images using the included stylist.

 Compare this to the next ad where Samsung focuses on the practicality of the phone.
 Its tagline, "Designed for humans," lets the reader know the phone is user-friendly and easy to set up.
 The phone is designed for optimal performance so that it never slows down no matter how many apps are running at once.
 This is particularly useful for an audience that may have a busy professional schedule and is working on multiple tasks at once.